Frequently Asked Questions

 We don’t know exactly – presumably either in materials landed ashore to support sealing operations, or from an early shipwreck.
 The first record of mice on Marion Island is from an early sealer’s log written in 1818.

 The duration of the baiting operation is weather-dependent and will be influenced by the number of helicopters used.
+Helicopter spreading of bait will take approximately six months on the island.
+We will be working in winter when mice are at their hungriest and to reduce risks to non-target species which means shorter daylight hours for helicopter flying.
 The plan is to treat the entire island once, wait 10-14 days, and then bait it again, to maximise the chances of delivering bait to every mouse territory.
-Each bait treatment will take about 8-10 days of good weather, but with frequent bad weather on Marion Island, the total operational window is 4-5 months.
-Certain areas will be hand-baited, e.g. base station, field huts, lava tunnels, etc.
+Certain areas will be hand-baited, e.g. base station, field huts, lava tunnels, etc. This phase will be followed by a follow-up monitoring phase two years after the eradication operation (a Success Check), to determine that we have eradicated all the mice.

 The feasibility study, undertaken by John Parkes, was completed in 2015 (Click Here) and the first drafts of the Project Plan and Operational Plan were completed in 2018.
 Due to the complexity of these projects and the need to ensure that the eradication is done properly, the planning can take about a decade.